sm222/minishell/README.md

 *  _readline_

-## if you are missing one of those you can install them with:
+## if you are missing one of those you can install them with

 ```bash
 $ sudo apt install gcc